zephyrproject-rtos/zephyr/samples/modules/tensorflow/magic_wand/README.rst

 It is recommended that you copy and modify one of the two TensorFlow samples when creating your own TensorFlow project.
-To build with TensorFlow, you must enable at least the below Kconfig options in your :file:`prj.conf` and set a flag in your :file:`CMakeLists.txt`.
+To build with TensorFlow, you must enable the below Kconfig options in your :file:`prj.conf`.

 :file:`prj.conf`: